IdentityAPI/.github/profile/README.md

 ## What We Build at IdentityAPI 🛠️

 **IdentityAPI** builds **scalable foundational systems** with core functionalities.
 Our focus lies in providing streamlined solutions for authentication, authorization, and user communication.
+Built with flexibility in mind, **IdentityAPI** is front-end agnostic, allowing seamless integration with any front-end framework or technology.

 ### Who We Serve 🌍